Wandalen/wTools/module/experimental/interval_adapter/docs/pattern/002_canonical_interval_type.md

 ### Consequences

 **Benefits:**
-- `Interval<T>` is `Copy` — passes by value without cloning overhead.
+- `Interval` is `Copy` — passes by value without cloning overhead.
-- Single iterator implementation (`IntervalIterator<T>`) covers all interval types after conversion.
+- A single iterator implementation (`IntervalIterator`) covers all interval types after conversion.
 - Struct fields, return types, and collections use a single concrete type.

 **Tradeoff:**
-- Conversion from source type to `Interval<T>` incurs a small construction overhead — two `Bound<T>` values are constructed rather than borrowing the original range.
+- Conversion from source type to `Interval` incurs a small construction overhead — two bound values are constructed rather than borrowing the original range.
-- Callers that work exclusively with a single range type (e.g., always `Range<i32>`) pay an unnecessary conversion cost.
+- Callers that work exclusively with a single concrete range type pay an unnecessary conversion cost.